-- Gains on debt securities reflect the returns on underlying indices (Government all stock indices of -1.0% and Corporate bond indices of 0.5%). - Gains on equity securities reflect the returns on underlying indices (FTSE all share indices of 9%, S&P Europe indices of 14% and S&P World indices of 10%). - Unit trusts are primarily invested in debt and equity funds.
-Consequently, gains on unit trusts reflect the returns on both debt and equity assets. - Items within 'Other' primarily consist of investment income in respect of participations and other subsidiaries.
-Net investment income during 2017 on shareholder assets includes the impact of the write down of the investment in UKA following the Part VII transfer of £1,718m.
+- Losses on debt securities reflect the returns on underlying indices (Government all stock indices of -2.2% and Corporate bond indices of -5.1%). - Losses on equity securities reflect the returns on underlying indices (FTSE all share indices of -13.0%, S&P Europe indices of -12.2% and S&P World indices of -5.5%). - Unit trusts are primarily invested in debt and equity funds.
+Consequently, losses on unit trusts reflect the returns on both debt and equity assets. - Items within 'Other' primarily consist of investment income in respect of participations and other subsidiaries.